cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

 The "roll again?" was pretty difficult to figure out.
+All i really needed to do was loop all the code as long as I kept pressing enter.
+It also stops if you press X instead.

 ## Basic_Calculator